R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Models

 In this section, we introduce the helper agent that can \emph{see and respond}, named SeeRee.
 SeeRee generates responses to task-oriented navigation inquiries from the task performer.
-As shown in Figure~\ref{fig:figure2}, our helper agent SeeRee generates natural language responses to the task performer's inquiries based on the task and environment information that is not aware by the task performer.
-Since the available information can vary among different tasks and environments, SeeRee is designed to adapt to different scenarios by converting the information into image sequences using task- and environment-specific samplers.
-The sampler we adopted for the experiments is detailed in Section~\ref{R2HexperimentSec}.
-Then, the image sequences are padded to a fixed length \cite{lin2022swinbert} and encoded by Video Swin Transformer (VidSwin) \cite{liu2022video}.
-The image sequence embedding is concatenated with BERT text embedding \cite{devlin2018bert} and fed into a multimodal transformer.
-Finally, the responses are generated from the multimodal transformer in an auto-regressive way.
+As is illustrated in Figure~\ref{fig:figure2}, our helper agent SeeRee generates natural language responses to the task performer's inquiries based on the task and environment information that is not aware by the task performer.
+The image sequences are padded to a fixed length \cite{lin2022swinbert}, encoded by Video Swin Transformer \cite{liu2022video} and then concatenated with BERT text embeddings \cite{devlin2018bert}.
+Finally, the embeddings are fed into a multi-modal transformer which generates the natural language response in an auto-regressive way.
+SeeRee is trained end-to-end with Mask Language Modeling \cite{devlin2018bert} and please refer to the appendix for the training detail.